xm007/Koikatsu-Modding/README.md

 Most thanks to people at English Koikatsu!
 Discord server who helped me to get into modding.Without them you could never seen such a tutorial.

+2/10:Due to Hongfire was dead,so all Hongfire links are unusable,please wait enimaroah to update his article to github.

 ## Index
 [0.
 Prepare yourself](https://github.com/xm007/Koikatsu-Modding/blob/master/Index/0.%20Prepare%20yourself.md)